Gamepad Zd O+

 Stick Movement Linearity Test

-Resolution test for Zd O+ • Firmware Not Supported • Stick Analyzer 2.0.3.0Dongle connection • Xinput mode.
+Linearity test for Zd O+ • Firmware Not Supported • Stick Analyzer 2.0.3.0Dongle connection • Xinput mode • Manual Input.
 Uploaded, by Kevon Franklyn

 Stick Motion Resolution Analysis